CaseyHaralson/cloud-commands/git.md

 ### Sync Changes

-Get the most recent data from a remote:
+Get the most recent data from a remote (doesn't pull changes in to your branches, just gets the history):

 ```
 git fetch
 git fetch [remote-short-name]
 git fetch --all

+git remote update
 ```

 View current information about a remote like the url, branches, and sync status: